 In addition, the following caucuses will hold elections: Caucus of Color; Disability Issues; High School; Jewish; Labor; Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ); Rural (YDR); and Women.
 Only members of the aforementioned caucuses may vote in these elections.
 These positions are not subject to the online application process.

 All elections will be monitored, recorded, and have votes tallied by the Convention Secretary.

 Executive Board Election Procedures

 All Candidates shall have an opportunity to address the convention and answer any questions delegates may have prior to their election.
-All elections must be conducted by roll call vote by County name in alphabetical order alternating between ascending and descending order.
+All elections will be conducted by roll call vote by the Convention Secretary, by order of the Chair, with the delegation chair of each county chapter designating how many votes it will apportion to each candidate.
 Each candidate may only run for one position.
 In an election for a position involving one candidate, one must receive a majority of the votes cast otherwise the position will remain vacant.
-In an election for two candidates one candidate must receive a majority of votes cast, a failure for either candidate to achieve a majority will result in a further round of debate and voting until a majority is reached.
-In an election for a position involving more than two candidates, one candidate must receive a majority of the votes cast, and if no candidate received a majority then the candidate with the lowest number of votes shall be dropped from the ballot and the election run again with the remaining candidates until one candidate receives a majority of the votes cast.
+In an election for two candidates, one candidate must receive a majority of votes cast, a failure for either candidate to achieve a majority will result in a further round of debate and voting until a majority is reached.
+In an election for a position involving more than two candidates, one candidate must receive a majority of the votes cast, and if no candidate receives a majority. then the candidate with the lowest number of votes shall be dropped from the ballot and the election will be rerun with the remaining candidates until one candidate receives a majority of the votes cast.

-Special Executive Board Election Procedures
+Regional Vice President Board Election Procedures

 Constitutional Amendment Procedures